yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

 > [!NOTE]
 > Azure Red Hat OpenShift requires a minimum of 40 cores to create and run an OpenShift cluster.
 The default Azure resource quota for a new Azure subscription does not meet this requirement.
 To request an increase in your resource limit, see [Standard quota: Increase limits by VM series](../azure-portal/supportability/per-vm-quota-requests.md).
 Note that the free trial subscription isn't eligible for a quota increase, [upgrade to a Pay-As-You-Go subscription](../cost-management-billing/manage/upgrade-azure-subscription.md) before requesting a quota increase.

-1. Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS).
+1. Prepare a local machine with Unix-like operating system installed (for example, Fedora, RHEL    , macOS).
-1. Install a Java SE implementation (for example, [AdoptOpenJDK OpenJDK 11 LTS/OpenJ9](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=openj9)).
+1. Install a Java SE implementation (for example, [Oracle JDK 11](https://www.oracle.com/java/technologies/downloads/#java11)).
 1. Install [Maven](https://maven.apache.org/download.cgi) 3.6.3 or higher.
 1. Install [Docker](https://docs.docker.com/get-docker/) for your OS.
 1. Install [Azure CLI](/cli/azure/install-azure-cli) 2.29.2 or later.
-1. Clone the code for this demo application on your local system.
-The demo application is on [GitHub](https://github.com/yersan/todo-list).
+1. Clone the code for this demo application (todo-list) to your local system.
+The demo application is at [GitHub](https://github.com/yersan/todo-list).
 1. Follow the instructions in [Create an Azure Red Hat OpenShift 4 cluster](./tutorial-create-cluster.md).

    Though the "Get a Red Hat pull secret" step is labeled as optional, **it is required for this article**.
-The pull secret enables your Azure Red Hat OpenShift cluster to find the JBoss EAP application images.
+The pull secret enables your ARO cluster to find the JBoss EAP application images.

    If you plan to run memory-intensive applications on the cluster, specify the proper virtual machine size for the worker nodes using the `--worker-vm-size` parameter.
 For more information, see: